 Cream and lemon are a luscious combination.
 Especially when served over crispy pan fried chicken!
-And I promise, this is not made with a ridiculous amount of cream. 🙂

 I was browsing my Instagram feed the other day, and all I could think was “it’s so yellow and orangey.”
 I shared this observation with my mother, and her response was “Well, of course.
 You post so many creamy cheesy bread, potatoes and meat.
 Everything you like is yellow and brown.
 Even Dozer is yellow.”

 True, that.
 I had no response to that.
 (And yes, also true that Dozer, my golden retriever, makes regular appearances on Instagram 😉 ).

 So one of my (many) New Years’ resolutions was to post more green foods on RecipeTin Eats.